Certseeds/GraphicsMagick/www/contribute.rst

 * Create a new language interface, dependent library, or application.

-* Join the GraphicsMagick Group as a full-fledged developer with CVS commit access.
+* Join the GraphicsMagick Group as a full-fledged developer with Mercurial commit access.

 Regardless of how you choose to contribute, your contributions will be treated with the respect and value that they deserve.

 Becoming a member of the GraphicsMagick Group requires a majority vote from existing members.
 Your chances of being admitted to the group are increased significantly if you have a proven track-record of success on other open source projects, are a recognized expert in the field, or have already demonstrated your capabilities and commitment by contributing to the project in other ways.
-Please contact Bob Friesenhahn
-<bfriesen@simple.dallas.tx.us> in order to be considered for group
+Please contact Bob Friesenhahn <bobjfriesenhahn@gmail.com> in order to be considered for group membership.
-membership.

 Areas To Contribute
 -------------------